x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

 3. Select the migration request that was just created and then, on the **Details** pane, select **View Details**.

-Before moving on to *Step 6: Lock down the public folders on the Exchange 2016 server*, verify that all data has been copied and that there are no errors in the migration.
-Once you have confirmed that the batch has moved to the state of **Synced**, run the commands mentioned in *Step 2: Prepare for the migration*, in the final step under **Prerequisite steps in the on-premises Exchange 2016 server environment**, to take a snapshot of the public folders on-premises.
+Before moving on to *Step 6: Lock down the public folders on the Exchange 2016 or Exchange 2019 server*, verify that all data has been copied and that there are no errors in the migration.
+Once you have confirmed that the batch has moved to the state of **Synced**, run the commands mentioned in *Step 2: Prepare for the migration*, in the final step under **Prerequisite steps in the on-premises Exchange 2016 or Exchange 2019 server environment**, to take a snapshot of the public folders on-premises.
 Once these commands have run, you can proceed to the next step.
 Note that these commands could take a while to complete depending on the number of folders you have.

-## Step 6: Lock down the public folders in the Exchange 2016 environment for final migration (public folder downtime required)
+## Step 6: Lock down the public folders in the Exchange 2016 or Exchange 2019 environment for final migration (public folder downtime required)
 <a name="Generatecsv"> </a>

 Until this point in the migration process, users have been able to access your on-premises public folders.
 The following steps will now log off users off from Exchange 2016 public folders and then lock the folders as the migration process completes its final synchronization.
 Users won't be able to access public folders during this time, and any messages sent to these mail-enabled public folders will be queued and remain undelivered until the public folder migration is complete.

 Before you run the `PublicFolderMailboxesLockedForNewConnections` command as described below, make sure that all jobs are in the **Synced** state.
 You can do this by running the `Get-PublicFolderMailboxMigrationRequest` command.
 Continue with this step only after you've verified that all jobs are in the **Synced** state.

-In your on-premises environment, run the following command to lock the Exchange 2016 public folders for finalization.
+In your on-premises environment, run the following command to lock the Exchange Server public folders for finalization.

 ```
 Set-OrganizationConfig -PublicFolderMailboxesLockedForNewConnections $true